jtsu/IOSXE_Post_ConfigDiff/README.md

   csr1000v# guestshell
   ```

-- Optional: If you don't want to configure DNS Name Server in IOX-XE, you can also configure that directly in the GuestShell environment.
+- Optional: We have already defined a DNS Name Server in the app-hosting config for GuestShell, so this step isn't needed.
+But if you didn't want to configure DNS from IOX-XE, you could configure it directly in the GuestShell environment.
   ```
   [guestshell@guestshell ~]$ echo "nameserver 208.67.222.222" | sudo tee --append /etc/resolv.conf
   ```